rongoldinfeld/node-standby/README.md

 })();
 ```

 When a request hits `GET http://localhost:3000` the process fails.
-If two identical process are running using `node-standby`, the backup will take place after the active has failed
+If two identical process are running using `node-standby`, the backup will take place almost IMMEDIATELY after the active has failed

 ## License